Home » Latest construction firm insolvency figures

 Analysis by EY-Parthenon on profit warnings issued by listed construction companies has shown particular vulnerabilities in the industry.

-It revealed 48% of companies in the Household Goods and Home Construction FTSE sector had issued a profit warning in the last 12 months, with nine in H1 2024.
+It revealed over half of companies in the FTSE Household Goods and Home Construction sector issued profit warnings in 2024.

 A multitude of factors feed into company insolvency, though analysis of profit warning data by EY suggests the construction industry is particularly exposed to financial difficulty.
 This is in part due to the nature of contract cycles and the challenges of cash flow management that contractors and subcontractors are subject to.

-Further data released by The Insolvency Service also showed that 369, or 25%, of self-employed or trader bankruptcies in the year to July 2024 were in construction in England and Wales.
+Further data released by The Insolvency Service showed that 350, or 26%, of self-employed or trader bankruptcies in the year to November 2024 were in construction in England and Wales.

 An effective way of mitigating the risks associated with fixed-price contracts when costs are so changeable is to use fluctuation clauses linked to work category and resource-specific inflation indices, such as those available in BCIS CapX.

-Our indices, covering more than 200 work activities across building, civil engineering, specialist engineering and highways maintenance, can also be used throughout the budgeting and procurement stages to plan cash flow more effectively.
+Our Price Adjustment Formulae Indices (PAFI), covering more than 200 work activities across building, civil engineering, specialist engineering and highways maintenance, can also be used throughout the budgeting and procurement stages to plan cash flow more effectively.

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.